Yoast/wordpress-seo/readme.txt

 Enhancements:

 * Adds the site logo and name as default values in the first time configuration and search appearance.
-* Change the order in which Schema nodes are output from `Organization / Person > WebSite > WebPage > Article` to `Article > WebPage > WebSite > Organization / Person`.
+* Changes the order in which Schema nodes are output from `Organization / Person > WebSite > WebPage > Article` to `Article > WebPage > WebSite > Organization / Person`.
 This fixes validation issues for the Schema validator and puts the most important Schema content first.
+* Fixes a performance issue in the meta description editor that would occur when very large amounts of custom fields were used.

 Bugfixes: